August 12-16, 2019 in Wausau, Wisconsin

 To Apply: The 2019 USA Session is open to all applicants 18 years and older.
 Deadline for applications is July 15, 2019.
 Online application form is available at St. Albert the Great Center for Scholastic Studies.

 Location: The course will be held at St. Mary’s Oratory, in Wausau, Wisconsin.
 Wausau is a city of about 40,000 people on the Wisconsin River in central Wisconsin.
-It is about 2 hrs by car from Green Bay; 2 hrs from Madison; 2.5 hrs from La Crosse; 3 hrs from Milwaukee; and 3 hrs from Minneapolis (MSP), a major airport with many connections.
+The nearest airport, Central Wisconsin Airport (CWA), about a 20-minute car or taxi trip, has daily connections to Minneapolis, Chicago, and Detroit.
+It is about 2 hrs by car from Green Bay; 2 hrs from Madison; 2.5 hrs from La Crosse; 3 hrs from Milwaukee; and 3 hrs from Minneapolis, which has a major airport (MSP) with many connections.

 Cost: Program fees are scaled as follows: